-Let’s say your team feels deeply connected to you, and all of its members are committed to the same things you’re committed to.
+Let’s say your team feels deeply connected to you, and all team members are committed to the same things you’re committed to.

-Your team feels comfortable enough with you to express disagreement not only with the organization’s stated policies or work processes, but also directly with you and your opinions.
-They know you count on them to let you know when they think something’s wrong, or when they can see something that you don’t see.
+Your team feels comfortable enough with you to express any disagreement they have with the organization’s stated policies or work processes, and also directly with you and your opinions.
+They have confidence you count on them to let you know when they think something’s wrong, or when they can see something that you don’t see.
 They trust that you expect them to share a future.

-But it’s not enough to have a beautiful, solid relationship with each one of your subordinates.
-It’s too much work to manage an organization dyad by dyad, which typically leads to uncoordinated and even dysfunctional behavior among teammates as they vie for your attention and ignore their interdependence.
+But it’s not enough to have a solid relationship with each one of your subordinates.
+It’s too much work to manage an organization person by person, and it typically leads to uncoordinated and even dysfunctional behavior among teammates as they vie for your attention and ignore their interdependence.

 If you’re managing as if you’re the center of the organizational universe and each team member is rotating around you, you also create the assumption — as well as the risk — that your personality, not your leadership, is serving as the guiding force for your team.

-The Connected Leader serves as a kind of sponsor for the team, making sure that resources are in place, the right experiences occur in the right sequence, and everyone achieves a productive outcome.
+A Connected Leader serves as a kind of sponsor for the team, making sure that resources are in place, the right activities occur in the right sequence, and everyone achieves a productive outcome.
 Part of the leader’s responsibility is ensuring that team members are equally connected to each other, not just to the leader, and that successes belong to the team, not to the leader alone.

 One of your responsibilities as a Connected Leader is to hire people who are smarter or more skilled than you are, and to encourage and nurture their efforts to make the team truly successful.
 When direction can come from the team itself and not just always from you, think of the relief!
 You can actually have a bad day, not feel well, take a real break — and your team can carry on!